databio/pepatac/README.md

   - Specify custom sequencing adapter file if desired (in [pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)).

-**Configuration option 2: Custom configuration**.
+### 4.1.1  Configuration option 2: Custom configuration.

 Instead, you can also put absolute paths to each tool or resource in the configuration file to fit your local setup.
 Just change the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) appropriately.

-## 3. Usage
+## 4.2 Running the pipeline

-You have two options for running the pipeline.
+You have two options for running the pipeline: using the [looper pipeline submission engine](http://looper.readthedocs.io/), or directly.
+We highly recommend using `looper`, but it's flexible enough to be run without `looper` if that serves your needs.

-### 3.1 Run option 1: Running the pipeline script directly

-To see the command-line options for usage, see [usage.txt](usage.txt), which you can get on the command line by running `pipelines/ATACseq.py --help`.
-You just need to pass a few command-line parameters to specify sample name, reference genome, input files, etc. See [example commands](example_cmd.txt) that use test data.

-To run on multiple samples, you can just write a loop to process each sample independently with the pipeline, or you can use *option 2*...

-### 3.2 Run option 2: Running the pipeline through looper
+### 4.2.1 Run option 1: Running the pipeline through looper

 This pipeline is pre-configured to work with `looper`.
 [Looper](http://looper.readthedocs.io/) is a pipeline submission engine that makes it easy to deploy any pipeline across samples.
-It will let you run the jobs locally or using any cluster resource manager.
+It will let you run the jobs locally, in containers, using any cluster resource manager, or in containers on a cluster.

 Start by running the example project in the [examples/test_project](examples/test_project) folder.
 This command runs the pipeline across all samples in the test project: